Skip to main content Skip to footer

 Cost-benefit analysis: your financial scorecard

 Cost-benefit analysis (CBA) quantifies the pros and cons of any decision in monetary terms.
-You identify all costs — equipment, labor, training — then compare them against benefits like revenue increases or time savings.
+You identify all costs, such as equipment, labor, training, and then compare them against benefits like revenue increases or time savings.

 Think of it as a financial scorecard for your project.
 Every expense gets documented, every benefit gets valued, and the final calculation tells you whether the investment makes sense.